dmslowmo/mastermind/README.md

 Build:
 -----
-In root folder, execute 'make'.\n
+In root folder, execute *make*.
-Execute 'make clean' to remove all object and executable files.\n
+Execute *make clean* to remove all object and executable files.

 Play:
 ----
-Enter 4-digit codes using integers 0 - 9 and press enter at each attempt.\n
+Enter 4-digit codes using integers 0 - 9 and press enter at each attempt.
-Maximum of 10 attempts allowed.\n
+Maximum of 10 attempts allowed.